mkrull/quakevim/readme.md

 This is quakevim, a neovim distribution taking some inspiration from Doom Emacs with focus on being modular with a few core plugins and sane defaults.

+    Doom laid the foundation, but Quake perfected the formula with pure, unadulterated speed.
+Where Doom plodded, Quake soared — a ballet of rockets and lightning guns performed at breakneck velocity.
+It’s not just a faster game; it’s a different dimension of movement altogether, where mastery of momentum separates the quick from the dead.

 ![screenshot](images/quakevim.png)

 Obviously with drop down terminal: